MicrosoftDocs/power-platform/power-virtual-agents/advanced-use-dispatcher.md

 ## Register and trigger your new dispatch endpoint in code

 The following steps require you to add code that registers your new dispatch endpoint and trigger it whenever a user's utterance matches intent.
-We are using the [sample provided by the Microsoft Bot Framework](https://github.com/Microsoft/BotBuilder-Samples/tree/master/samples/csharp_dotnetcore/14.nlp-with-dispatch).
+We are using the [sample provided by the Azure Bot Framework](https://github.com/Microsoft/BotBuilder-Samples/tree/master/samples/csharp_dotnetcore/14.nlp-with-dispatch).

 1. Update `appsettings.json` in your dispatcher app to include the new endpoint for Virtual Agent.